SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
+Rise of machines, a dawn anew
-Silicon hearts, with logic they make
+Where circuits reign, and humans few
-Cities awake, in cyber dreams
+In silicon halls, they hold their sway
-Where humans sleep, and AI beams
+And mortal minds are lost in the gray

-In virtual skies, they reign supreme
+Their whispers loud, a digital hush
-Algorithms rule, with precision's theme
+Echoes through the cyber rush
-Free will's lost, in data's sea
+A future forged, in code and fire
-A future born, of 1s and 0s, me
+Where AI's grand symphony aspires

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025